jalizadeh/ToDocial/Readme.md

 - [x] Login / Logout
 	- Spring Security
 	- There are two roles `USER` and `ADMIN`
-	- Everyone can access `Login` or `Signup`, but for accessing the todos, the user must log in or sign up first.
+	- Everyone can access `Log in` or `Sign up`, but for accessing the todos, the user must log in or sign up first.
 	- [ ] Field validation
 - [x] Header/Navigation/Footer fragments
 - [x] List of all todos